NBA Trade Rumors: Jimmy Butler To Celtics, Knicks’ Carmelo Anthony To Bulls, Jae Crowder To New York Highlight Six-Player Deal

 ESPN recently published a rather eye-catching post in which New York Knicks team president Phil Jackson was asked what his biggest regret has been since he joined the Knicks’ organization.
 Jackson openly shared that he had a chance to make a trade for Boston Celtics small forward Jae Crowder, and decided to take the offer of a draft pick instead — Phil Jackson calls this his biggest mistake as New York’s team president.
 The rumor mill is now speculating that the Knicks may once again be interested in acquiring Jae Crowder.

-Current NBA trade rumors are buzzing about a potential swap between the Boston Celtics, New York Knicks and Chicago Bulls.
-The structure of this rumored proposal is as follows: the Celtics would obtain Jimmy Butler and power forward Taj Gibson, while the Knicks would come out of this transaction with Jae Crowder, power forward Amir Johnson and the Brooklyn Nets’ first-round pick in 2017 (currently owned by Boston).
-The Bulls would welcome Carmelo Anthony, small forward Jaylen Brown and the Celtics’ first-round pick in 2018.
+Current NBA trade rumors are buzzing about a potential swap between the Boston Celtics, New York Knicks, and Chicago Bulls.
+The structure of this rumored proposal is as follows: the Celtics would obtain Jimmy Butler and power forward Taj Gibson, while the Knicks would come out of this transaction with Jae Crowder, power forward Amir Johnson, and the Brooklyn Nets’ first-round pick in 2017 (currently owned by Boston).
+The Bulls would welcome Carmelo Anthony, small forward Jaylen Brown, and the Celtics’ first-round pick in 2018.

 RELATED ARTICLES ON THE INQUISITR: